edmocosta/newrelic-rollouts-demo/README.md

 Argo Rollouts supports different types of analysis, a Kubernetes Job, for example, can be used to run analysis and [experiments](https://argoproj.github.io/argo-rollouts/features/experiment/).
 Those capabilities make it possible to also include in your canary pipeline other types of healthiness checks such as E2E tests, performance benchmarks, etc. It also [integrates](https://argoproj.github.io/argo-rollouts/FAQ/#how-does-argo-rollouts-integrate-with-argo-cd) with [Argo CD](https://argoproj.github.io/argo-cd/) making the operators lives easier.

-[Proactive Detection](https://docs.newrelic.com/docs/alerts-applied-intelligence/applied-intelligence/proactive-detection/proactive-detection-applied-intelligence/) is one feature of New Relic AIOps solution, if you want find, troubleshoot, and resolve problems more quickly, please check the [New Relic Applied Intelligence](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/get-started/introduction-applied-intelligence/) page out and discover how AIOps can be a valuable ally to keep your applications up and running.
+[Proactive Detection](https://docs.newrelic.com/docs/alerts-applied-intelligence/applied-intelligence/proactive-detection/proactive-detection-applied-intelligence/) is only one feature of the New Relic AIOps solution, if you want find, troubleshoot, and resolve problems more quickly, please check the [New Relic Applied Intelligence](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/get-started/introduction-applied-intelligence/) page out and discover how AIOps can be a valuable ally to keep your applications up and running.

-The canary analysis presented in this post is only a starting point, depending on your application characteristics, you can include [Logs](https://docs.newrelic.com/docs/logs/log-management/get-started/get-started-log-management/), [Metrics](https://docs.newrelic.com/docs/telemetry-data-platform/ingest-manage-data/ingest-apis/introduction-metric-api/), [Tracing](https://docs.newrelic.com/docs/distributed-tracing/concepts/introduction-distributed-tracing/), and your own set of [Alerts](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/get-started/introduction-alerts/)  in your canary analysis pipeline.
+The canary analysis presented in this post is a starting point, depending on your application characteristics, you can also include [Logs](https://docs.newrelic.com/docs/logs/log-management/get-started/get-started-log-management/), [Metrics](https://docs.newrelic.com/docs/telemetry-data-platform/ingest-manage-data/ingest-apis/introduction-metric-api/), [Tracing](https://docs.newrelic.com/docs/distributed-tracing/concepts/introduction-distributed-tracing/), and your own set of [Alerts](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/get-started/introduction-alerts/) in the canary analysis.
+Having a good strategy that fits your application characteristics is a key success factor for your canary releases.
+Once again, this [blog post](https://newrelic.com/blog/best-practices/canary-deploys-best-practices) can helps you with that.